vsitzmann/deepvoxels/README.md

 ```
 colmap automatic_reconstructor --dense 0 --quality low --single_camera 1 --workspace_path [path where to save results] --image_path [path to directory with images]
 ```
-The poses and intrinsics can then easily be parsed with the colmap python scripts supplied in the scripts/python directory in the Colmap github repository.
+The poses and camera intrinsic parameters can then easily be parsed with the colmap python scripts supplied in the scripts/python directory in the Colmap github repository.
 Note that colmap uses the "world2camera" format for its poses, so you'll have to invert them!
+To get the scale and origin of the voxel grid as well as the near plane, inspect the reconstructed point cloud.

 ### Training
 * See `python run_deepvoxels.py --help` for all train options.